 University of Redlands Grants

 University Grants are awarded to qualified undergraduates who meet all filing deadlines.
 Awards are based on financial need, academic standing, and availability of funds.
 They are made possible, in part, through gifts to the university.
-The Office of Advancement Services coordinates donor relations, and you may be asked to write a letter of thanks to the donor and/or participate in donor recognition activities.
+The Office of Advancement Services coordinates donor relations, and the student may be asked to write a letter of thanks to the donor and/or participate in donor recognition activities.
 University grants go toward tuition expenses only.

 Note: Students must reapply for financial aid every year by March 2.
 Students who apply after March 2 will have a 10 percent reduction in their University grant.
 After July 1, there will be a 25 percent reduction in University grant.